Chase Date: April 24, 2011

 Severe Risks: SPC Outlooks

-I made it down to about Breckenridge when reports of tornadoes came in.
-Eric Treece told me Andy Gabrielson had a tornado on his stream, and I was still about 40 minutes out.
+I had made it down to Breckenridge when reports came up of tornadoes down near Abilene.
+Eric Treece had texted me and told me Andy Gabrielson had a tornado on his stream.
+Unfortunately, I was still around 40 minutes out.

-Once I got to US283 in Baird, I exited and shot north past all of the chasers.
-The wall cloud was due north of me, and moving to the east.
-I slowed down and let it pass, then continued north.
-My original plan was to get north a couple more miles and catch the east road option which was risky, but seemed doable.
-Somewhere, short of the east road option, debris started raining down on me in the form of tree branches and leaves.
+I headed west to the US283 Baird exit and shot north.
+There was a lot of chasers pulled off looking to the north.
+The wall cloud seemed to be due north of me, crossing the road to my north.
+I had to slow down and let it pass by before continuing north.
+My original plan was to get up a couple more miles to the east road.
+Somewhere, short of the east road option, debris started raining down on me in the form of tree branches, rocks and leaves.

 The tail end charlie cell was looking good, so I decided to start heading that way.
-It became tornado warned very quickly after I started south on US283, and so I headed towards it.
+It became tornado warned very quickly after I started south on US283.
+That would become my target storm.

-I ended up on a north-south ranch road since no other roads would put me in a good position.
-I stopped in the path and let the storm come to me, and witnessed a funnel cloud/possible tornado.
+I ended up on a north-south ranch road since the area was devoid of other roads.
+I stopped in the path and let the storm come to me, and witnessed what looked like a tornado.
+It was hard to tell from terrain and distance.